Unclonable Cryptography in Linear Quantum Memory: Introduction

 \paragraph{The quadratic memory barrier.} Unfortunately, many works, and in particular all the applications cited above, suffer from very large programs/keys.
 Namely, the quantum part of the program/key in these works is always at least quadratic in the security parameter $\lambda$.
 This is a result of these works all operating in a bit-by-bit fashion over the program's inputs.
 Each bit of input is assigned an unclonable quantum state that enables evaluating the program.
 Here, we assume that the program inputs are at least $\lambda$ bits.
 Moreover, in order to maintain unclonability, each of the unclonable quantum states is at least $\lambda$ bits.
 The resulting combined quantum states are therefore $\Omega(\lambda^2)$ bits, and other issues could make them even longer\footnote{We note that the above actually suggests quantum states of size $\Omega(n\lambda)$ where $n$ is the input length to the program.
 However, it is often possible to shrink the quantum state to $\Omega(\lambda^2)$ by only assigning quantum states to a $\lambda$-bit hash of the input.}.

 We therefore propose breaking the quadratic long-term quantum memory barrier as an important and interesting goal.

 \paragraph{The case of signature tokens and one-shot signatures.} In this work, we focus on the class of one-time programs and specifically on the case of quantum signature tokens, first defined by Ben-David and Sattath~\cite{BS23}.
 A quantum signature token is a secret signing key that allows for signing any message, but after signing the message, the token self-destructs.
+Formally, the quantum signing key $\ket{\sk}$ is sampled together with a classical public verification key $\pk$, and it is computationally impossible to find two classical signatures that are both verified with respect to the same classical key $\pk$.
 Such signature tokens are clearly impossible classically, but for signing tokens consisting of quantum states, the act of signing constitutes an irreversible measurement on the token, which may make it incapable of signing future messages.
 Here, the quantum signing key is generated by a trusted third party.

 Amos, Georgiou, Kiayias, and Zhandry~\cite{STOC:AGKZ20} propose an even stronger notion called one-shot signatures (OSS).
-Here, even the original quantum secret key is generated by the adversary themselves, and even then it cannot sign more than a single message.
+Here, the original quantum secret key may be generated by the adversary themselves, and even then, it cannot sign more than a single message.
 One-shot signatures in particular have numerous applications, such as blockchain-free smart contracts~\cite{STOC:AGKZ20, Sattath22}, overcoming lower-bounds in consensus protocols~\cite{Drake23}, and providing a solution to the blockchain scalability problem \cite{coladangelo2020quantum}.

 In~\cite{BS23}, signature tokens are constructed in a classical oracle model.
 In~\cite{STOC:AGKZ20}, OSS is constructed in an oracle model, but without proof.
 Very recently, Shmueli and Zhandry~\cite{C:ShmZha25} construct OSS that is provably secure in a classical oracle model, or secure in the standard model under (somewhat) standard cryptographic assumptions.